catalyst-cloud/catalystcloud-docs/source/database/backups-replicas.rst

 For the purposes of this example I have named the incremental backup *backup1.1*.
 For any subsequent backups, you would name them 1.2, 1.3 etc.

-# In these instances when you have to specify the parent ID, you would use the ID
-# number of your previous incremental backup.
+For these subsequent backups, when you have to specify the parent ID you would use the ID number of your previous incremental backup.
 In this case backup1.1

 .. _database_replica: